Australian Payment Plus

 By digitising certification, the portal reduced manual effort, improved transparency, and accelerated member onboarding across the AP+ ecosystem.

-Approach
+Approach to discovery

 User Journey Mapping